Can You Sue for Workplace Bullying?

 Dangers & Issues With Filing a Lawsuit by Yourself

-It is sometimes impossible to rectify the situation on your own, and legal assistance is needed to resolve the issue.
+It is sometimes impossible to rectify the situation on your own, and assistance is needed to resolve the issue.
 It is essential to know your rights and work within the guidelines set up by the courts for adequate protection.

 For instance, The National Labor Relations Act (NLRA) protects non-management employees who attempt to confront workplace bullies.
 Workers met with retaliation can file a claim as long as it is within 30 days from the date of the initial event.

-Having the experience of legal professionals will solidify your case and help you get the compensation you deserve for damages related to workplace bullying.
+Having the experience of professionals will solidify your case and help you get the compensation you deserve for damages related to workplace bullying.

 What Else Can DoNotPay Do?